A note from the Managing Director

 Important notice and disclaimer

 This article summarises the understanding, observation and notes of the author and lays no claim on accuracy, correctness or completeness.
-Retirement Fund Solutions Namibia (Pty) Ltd does not accept any liability for the content of this contribution and no decision should be taken on the basis of the information contained herein before having confirmed the detail with the relevant party.
-Any views expressed herein are those of the author and not necessarily those of Retirement Fund Solutions.
+RFS (Pty) Ltd does not accept any liability for the content of this contribution and no decision should be taken on the basis of the information contained herein before having confirmed the detail with the relevant party.
+Any views expressed herein are those of the author and not necessarily those of RFS.